visioninhope/foundationallm/docs/deployment/authentication-authorization/authorization-setup-entra.md

    ![The Add a scope form is displayed as described in the bulleted list above.](media/entra-authorization-add-scope.png)

 3. Copy the **Scope name** value to add to your App Configuration settings later.
-For example, it should look something like `api://c79a09ce067141d5832b/Data.Manage`.
+It should look like `api://FoundationaLLM-Authorization/Authorization.Manage`.

    ![The new scope name is displayed with the Copy button highlighted.](media/entra-authorization-copy-scope.png)